sanyaade-teachings/livekit-tutorials-docs/docs/tutorials/advanced-features/recording.md

 });
 ```

-1. The `getActiveEgressesByRoom` function lists all active egresses for a room.
+1. The `getActiveRecordingByRoom` function retrieves the active recording for a room.
-2. If there is already an active egress for the room, the server returns a `409 Conflict` status code.
+2. If there is already an active recording for the room, the server returns a `409 Conflict` status code.
 3. Use the `EncodedFileOutput` class to export the recording to an external file.
 4. Define the file type as `MP4`.
 5. Define the file path where the recording will be stored.
 The `{room_name}`, `{room_id}`, and `{time}` templates will be replaced by the actual room name, room ID and timestamp, respectively.
 Check out all available [filename templates](https://docs.livekit.io/realtime/egress/overview/#Filename-templating){:target="\_blank"}.